lcarsdev/TechnicalAssessment/README.md

 The only people who will access this are Lehigh County team members.
 In other words, no other Candidates will have access to this project.

 # Summary
-You are to develop a small web application that allows a user to enter expense information.
+You are to develop a web API for expense report information.
 Your application should meet the minimum requirements explained below and should follow the architecture guidelines outlined.

 # Application Requirements
 Your users are in need of a system where they can enter expense reports.
-Expense reports have a name (or purpose), a date, and one or more line items.
+Expense reports have a name (or purpose), and one or more line items.
 For example, if someone went to a training seminar on 2/1/2019, their expenses for this may resemble:

-Note: This is NOT a UI spec, this is for illustrative purposes: <br/>
+*Note the format of this is for illustrative purposes only, the structure of the data is provided as a sample.
 #------------------------------------------- <br/>
 Name: Training Seminar <br/>
 Date: 2/1/2019<br/>